 • eye drops.

-The drug has a systemic effect only when administered by injection or oral administration.
+The drug has a systemic effect only when administered by injection or orally.
 Injections can be either intravenous or intramuscular.

-When choosing a drug for basic therapy, the physician should take into account the severity of asthma and the presence of complications.
-The age and body weight of the patient is also important.
-Prednisolone is prescribed for severe forms of the disease, when inhaled corticosteroids do not have a therapeutic effect.
+When choosing a basic therapy drug, the doctor must take into account the severity of asthma and the presence of complications.
+The age and body weight of the patient also matters.
+Prednisolone is prescribed for severe forms diseases when inhaled corticosteroids do not have a therapeutic effect.

-...
+.
 The duration of the course varies from 3 to 16 days.
-Cancellation of systemic glucocorticoids should be gradual to avoid the development of hypofunction of the adrenal cortex.
+Cancel systemic glucocorticoids should be gradual to avoid the development of hypofunction of the adrenal cortex.

-The optimal time for taking is in the morning, which is associated with the natural rhythms of the functioning of the endocrine system.
-The tablets should be drunk once a day, but if very large doses are prescribed, a fractional dose is possible.
-Some doctors believe that the maximum effect of Prednisolone is achieved with the introduction of the drug in the middle of the day.
-The maintenance dose of the medication can be taken every other day.
+The optimal time of admission is the morning hours, which is associated with the natural rhythms of functioning endocrine system.
+The tablets should be taken once a day, but when very large doses are prescribed, split doses are possible.
+Some doctors believe that the maximum effect of Prednisolone is achieved when the drug is administered in the middle of the day.
+A maintenance dose of medication can be taken every other day.

-Prednisolone in asthma is combined with β 2 -adrenomimetics of prolonged action, bronchodilators, non-steroidal anti-inflammatory drugs.
-To mitigate side effects, it is recommended to increase the intake of potassium with food or medications while taking Prednisolone.
+Prednisolone for asthma is combined with long-acting β 2 -adrenergic agonists, bronchodilators, and nonsteroidal anti-inflammatory drugs.
+To mitigate side effects, it is recommended to increase potassium intake with food or medications while taking Prednisolone.

 For other diseases of the respiratory system

-Prednisolone is used not only for the treatment of bronchial asthma, but also for the following diseases of the respiratory system:
+Prednisolone is used not only to treat bronchial asthma, but also for the following diseases of the respiratory system:

 • acute alveolitis,